Triumph Films: History

+In March 1992, David Saunders, who was business partner with Zalman King, and former president of The Guber-Peters Entertainment Company, became president of Triumph Releasing Corporation, which transferred from distributing films by Epic Productions and Vision International to focus itself on low-budget productions.
+In 1994, the company entered into a pact with Crystal Sky Pictures for production of two low-budget family feature films.

-On November 23, 1994, Triumph Releasing Corporation was renamed as Sony Pictures Releasing Corporation, and the Triumph name was spun off as Triumph Films, now primarily a label for low-budget and direct-to-video releases.
+On November 23, 1994, Triumph Releasing Corporation was renamed as Sony Pictures Releasing Corporation, and the Triumph name was spun off at film production as Triumph Films, now primarily a label for low-budget and direct-to-video releases.

+The company shuttered in 1997, as many of these films made under the Triumph name were flopped at the box office, and also as part of a cost-cutting measure by Sony Pictures Entertainment's new president, John Calley, and many of Triumph's finished films like In God's Hands and Baby Geniuses was transferred to TriStar Pictures.
+The role as a genre label would later been taken by Screen Gems.

 After being shut down in 1997, the Triumph Films label was re-activated in 2003.
-The label went dormant again, becoming an in-name-only division of Sony Pictures Releasing Corporation.
+The label went dormant again in 2008, becoming an in-name-only division of Sony Pictures Releasing Corporation.
+The company came after the formation of a new entity, Sony Pictures Worldwide Acquisitions.
 In 2014, the label was revived yet again for the release of The Remaining.
 Their direct-to-video role has been taken by Destination Films within Sony.

 Notable films

-Notable films include To Gillian on Her 37th Birthday, The Ambulance, Brainscan, Magic in the Water (co-released by TriStar Pictures), The Golden Laws, Steamboy (co-distributed by Destination Films) and the critically panned SuperBabies: Baby Geniuses 2.
+Notable films include To Gillian on Her 37th Birthday, The Ambulance, Brainscan, Magic in the Water (co-released by TriStar Pictures), The Golden Laws, Steamboy (co-distributed by Destination Films), the controversial Ghosts Can't Do It, and the critically panned SuperBabies: Baby Geniuses 2.